ropensci-archive/travis/README.md

 The goal of travis is to simplify the setup of continuous integration with [Travis CI](https://travis-ci.org/).
 Its main purpose is to provide a command-line way in R for certain Travis tasks that are usually done in the browser (build checking, cache deletion, build restarts, etc.).
+To learn more about Travis CI, read [this blog post](http://mahugh.com/2016/09/02/travis-ci-for-test-automation/) and the [Getting Started](https://ropenscilabs/tic/articles/tic.html#prerequisites) vignette of the _tic_ package.

 ## Installation